-We strongly encourage you to bring exotic fruit genetics, as we are starting a biologically-diverse fruit forest which requires lots of fruit trees that we can’t source locally.
+We encourage you to bring exotic fruit genetics, as we are starting a biologically-diverse food forest which requires lots of fruit trees that we can’t source locally.
 Please check out our Plant Gift List.

 Temperature is fairly steady throughout the year.
 The warmest month of the year is November with an average temperature of 23.8°C (73.84°F).
-The “coolest” month is July, when the average temperature is 22.1°C (71.78°F).
-At night, the lower temps we typically see is around 20°C (68°F).
-We have very rarely seen only as low as 17°C (62.6°F) (and only two times at most in the last two years).
+The coolest month is July, when the average temperature is 22.1°C (71.78°F).
+Overnight lows tend to range from 16°C to 20°C. We have rarely seen as low as 13°C.

 ATMs, banks and money

-There is a Visa ATM in town.
-The nearest MasterCard ATM is in a different town two hours south with regular bus service.
+There are Visa and Mastercard ATMs in Gualaquiza.
 You can potentially also start an account at the local Bank of Loja (or another bank of your choice) and transfer some money there (again, the currency used here is the U.S. dollar).
 Please, let your bank know that you are travelling abroad so that your card will work here.

-We offer several opportunities to those interested.
-One can make small amounts of money via commission from either harvesting and selling coconuts and other farmed or foraged products or helping with the nursery (profits generated via plant sales).
-One can also make money through a valuable artistic and creative endeavour or even manual labour.
+One can make money through a valuable artistic and creative endeavour or even manual labour.
 One can make an online income.
 We host the Amazon Fruit Festival which employs some community members.
 Also, there are some English teaching opportunities in the area, but only for those who are skilled at speaking Spanish, and the most money comes from private lessons.
 If you wish to make money here, it is necessary to study Spanish seriously and to have an entrepreneurial spirit.
 Cost of living is cheap here, and $1200/year is all you need if you are frugal and resourceful.
-If you are tempted to splurge, visit town often, source electronics locally, buy expensive foods from market, and the like, then you will probably need a lot more.

-A 3-month visa is extended free to foreigners from many countries, including USA.
-A 6-month visa can be purchased for approximately $450-$500 (total cost).
-Please note that unlike, say, Costa Rica and Peru, Ecuador does not have a “perpetual tourism” option wherein you can continually renew a standard tourist visa and legally live there indefinitely.
+A three-month visa is extended free to foreigners from many countries, including USA.
+It can be extended to six months for approximately $130.
+Please note that unlike, say, Costa Rica, Ecuador does not have a “perpetual tourism” option wherein you can continually renew a standard tourist visa and legally live there indefinitely.

-If you have a four-year college degree from an accredited college or university you can, after purchasing the six month visa, get a professional permanent residency visa – no proof or work or income required, only the college degree, proof of income (can just be monthly deposits into a bank account, not necessarily from work) and some other paperwork.
-This is an additional $550 fee in addition to background checks, travel fees, translation, notary, apostille, etc. A police report/identity history/etc must be procured from your original area of residence, and this is valid for only 3 months so it is a good idea to get this right before you travel if this is your plan.
+If you have a college degree you can get a 2 year professional temporary residency visa – no proof of work required, only the college degree, proof of income (can just be monthly deposits into a bank account, not necessarily from work) and some other paperwork.
+The fee for this visa is $500.
+A police report/identity history/etc must be procured from your original area of residence, and this is valid for only 3 months.
 An apostilled copy of your degree/transcript/etc are other requirements – you can do a google search to find the exact process, or contact an immigration attorney.
 After 21 months on the temporary residency visa, you can apply for the permanent residency visa more or less the same way.

-All of these options require paperwork to be completed perfectly, and many long bus rides to the capital, delays, red tape, etc. It is often easier to pay an immigration attorney a few hundred dollars to do it all for you.
+All of these options require paperwork to be completed perfectly, and many long bus rides to the capital, delays, red tape, etc. It is often easier to pay an attorney or immigration facilitator ($500 or more) to do it all for you.

-(See also: “Ecuador Immigration!
-How to stay legally” on Terra Frutis YouTube channel)
+See also: “Ecuador Immigration!
+How to stay legally” on our YouTube channel.